griffij/HIBI/README.md

 # HIBI
-Historical Intensity - Bayesian Inversion
+##Historical Intensity - Bayesian Inference

+Estimate the parameters of historical earthquakes from macroseismic intensity observations.